Digital Technologies Jumpstarter Workshops (Term 3 & 4, 2019)

 - Stage 3: Microbit, WeDo 2.0/Mindstorm EV3, Scratch

-Teachers will learn about different sorts of technologies and activities that can be used to develop the computational thinking capabilities of their students.
-They will learn the disciplinary terminology for the components (e.g. “controller”) of digital systems and how to explain their functionality.
-They will develop skills in how to use digital systems to solve problems using algorithms, and how to teach their students to do the same.
-This involves being able to deconstruct the problem, recognise patterns, specify algorithms, and test solutions.
-Comparing problems and solutions across technologies will help teachers to abstract their understanding of computational thinking problem solving.
-Threshold concepts for students (e.g. control flow for conditional statements) will be discussed, as well as evidence-based pedagogical strategies that teachers can apply.
-A community-oriented design-based approach will be adopted, so that teachers feel supported to trial their digital technology lessons (building their confidence).
+Teachers learnt about different sorts of technologies and activities that can be used to develop the computational thinking capabilities of their students.
+They learnt the disciplinary terminology for the components (e.g. “controller”) of digital systems and how to explain their functionality.
+They developed skills in how to use digital systems to solve problems using algorithms, and how to teach their students to do the same.
+This involved being able to deconstruct the problem, recognise patterns, specify algorithms, and test solutions.
+Comparing problems and solutions across technologies helped teachers to abstract their understanding of computational thinking problem solving.
+Threshold concepts for students (e.g. control flow for conditional statements) were discussed, as well as evidence-based pedagogical strategies that teachers could apply.
+A community-oriented design-based approach was adopted, so that teachers felt supported to trial their digital technology lessons (building their confidence).

-The idea of the initiative is that after the workshops teachers will plan, implement and collaboratively reflect upon a digital technologies lesson.
-Completing a Digital Technologies Jumpstarter Workshop will contribute 7 hours of NSW Education Standards Authority (NESA) Registered PD addressing 2.6.2, 3.4.2, 6.2.2, 6.3.2 and 6.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.
+After the workshops teachers designed, implemented and collaboratively reflected upon a digital technologies lesson or module.
+Completing the Digital Technologies Jumpstarter Professional Learning program contributed 7 hours of NSW Education Standards Authority (NESA) Registered PD addressing 2.6.2, 3.4.2, 6.2.2, 6.3.2 and 6.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.